 Many cities in Collin County are among the richest in the country.
 With that status, it’s easy to forget about the vast number of kids and families who are food insecure.
 According to Feeding America, there were 105,240 food insecure people in Collin County in 2018.

 Back in November 2011, four families found that out for themselves.
-They heard about six kids at Camey Elementary School in The Colony who were sent home from school every Friday with a backpack full of food.
-The reason?
-They weren’t getting enough to eat at home.
+They heard about six kids at Camey Elementary School in The Colony who were sent home from school every Friday with a backpack full of food because they weren’t getting enough to eat at home.

 The school counselor then told the families that many kids would be hungry over the upcoming Thanksgiving break.
 Later, they found out that this problem wasn’t just limited to those six kids.
 Out of the nine schools in The Colony, four of the six elementary schools and both middle schools are considered Title 1, according to Lovepacs’ website.
 Essentially, this means at least 30% of the kids attending are on the free or reduced lunch program.
 On top of that, the families found through research that 73% of kids at one of the schools were living below the poverty line.